zzhikai/tp/docs/DeveloperGuide.md

    4. Other incorrect delete commands to try: `delete`, `delete 1 1`, `delete x`, (where x is larger than the list size)<br>
       Expected: Similar to previous.

+### Flagging an applicant

+1. Flagging an applicant while all applicants are being shown in the *GUI*.

+    1. Prerequisites: List all applicants using the `list` command.
+Multiple applicants in the list.
+    Current state: The first applicant is presumed to be unflagged.

+    2. Test case: `flag 1` <br>
+       Expected: First applicant is flagged, a flag icon appears to the right of applicant details and flagged applicant is now at the top of the list.

+    3. Test case: `flag 1` <br>
+       Assumption: Test case above is completed, and the first applicant is now flagged.
+       Expected: First applicant is now unflagged, flag icon disappears, and applicant is no longer at the top of the list.

 ### Clearing the application